Here are three often-forgotten risks that every SMSF trustee should consider:

 While there’s no single solution, a combination of strategies can help keep it under control.
 Diversifying your fund with the right mix of income and growth-producing investments can help.
 It’s also important to adjust your asset mix over time, with fewer volatile growth assets as you grow older.
 It’s also important to make sure you have enough liquid assets to draw on when your fund needs cash, so that you don’t end up having to sell other assets and erode your capital.

 Finally, if you’re in retirement, you could withdraw a smaller percentage of your fund during periods of negative returns - giving your capital more time to recover when things turn around.
-But remember, you’ll need to withdraw the legal minimum amount of pension.
+But remember, you’ll need to withdraw the legal minimum amount of pension prescribed by the Australian Taxation Office.

 Minimum pension withdrawal requirements